rjkviegas/course/apprenticeship_module_outlines.md

 ## Week 8: Learn A New Language

+In this module you'll focus on developing a great process for learning a new language.
+From time to time you should ask yourself this question: what would my plan be if I were to start learning another new language tomorrow?
+You might find that your answer to this question changes during the week.

+### This module's goals

 By the end of the module all developers can:

 * Describe a process for learning a new language
 * Follow an effective process for learning a new language
+* Compare and contrast Javascript and Ruby
 * Test drive a simple front-end web app with Javascript

+#### The broader course goals relevent to this module are...

+* I can design and build user interfaces
+* I test-drive my code
+* I use my own initiative

 ### Exercises for self-directed learning